rangle/ngCourse2/handout/testing/Unit Testing Components.md

     });

 	it('should clear message', () => {
-       this.app.clearMessage("");
+       this.app.clearMessage();
 	   expect(this.app.message).toBe("");
     });
 });
 ```

 We have created two tests, one for `setMessage`, and the other for `clearMessage`.
-In order to call those functions on the `MessageComponent` class we have to initiate it, and we do this with the `beforeEach` function.
-The `beforeEach` function is called before each test is performed, it is where all initiate required for testing takes place.
+In order to call those functions we must first initialize the `MessageComponent` class.
+This is accomplished by using the `beforeEach` function.
+The `beforeEach` function is called before each test is performed, it is where all initiation required for testing takes place.
 Once our `MessageComponent` object is created we can call `setMessage` and `clearMessage` and analyze the results of those actions.
 We formulate an expected result, and then test to see if the result we were expecting came to be.
 Here we are testing whether or not the message we tried to set modified the `MessageComponent` property `message` to the value we intended.
 If it did, then the test was successful and our `MessageComponent` works as expected.

 ## Injecting Dependencies and DOM Changes

 In the previous example the class we were testing `MessageComponent` did not have any injected dependencies.
-In Angular 2, components will often rely on services and other components in order to function, and these will be injected into the constructor of the class.
+In Angular 2, components will often rely on services and other classes (pipes/providers/etc) in order to function - which will be injected into the constructor of the components class.
 When testing these components we have to inject the dependencies ourselves.
-Since this is an Angular specific routine, there are no pure Jasmine functions used to do this.
-Angular provides a list of functions in `angular2/testing` that allow us to to fully test our components.
+Since this is an Angular specific routine, there are no pure Jasmine functions used to accomplish this.
+Angular provides a multitude of functions in `angular2/testing` that allow us to to effectively test our components.
 Lets take a look at a basic component:

 *quote.component.ts*